What is the Solar Emergency Backstop?

 Why is it important?

 On some mild, sunny days, Victorian households create and export more energy than the grid can use.
 Sometimes this causes an unstable electricity supply, which in extreme situations, can lead to outages.
-We want more households to install solar.

-The solar emergency backstop device will safely manage the amount of solar being exported to the grid in extreme situations.
-This allows more customers to connect their solar and also supports our renewable energy future.
+The solar emergency backstop device safely manages the amount of solar being exported to the grid in extreme situations.
+This allows more customers to connect their solar, more households to install solar and also supports our renewable energy future.

 When will the emergency backstop be used?